joe-jordan/minimalisp/README.md

 * symbols can be quoted `'five` is "the quoted symbol `FIVE`", which is not a symbol with a quote at the start, `'FIVE`, which is disallowed.
 * however, symbols MAY contain some special characters - `'` is allowed anywhere but the start, and `.` is not excluded.
 In order to define a pair literal, one must put spaces before and after a `.`.

-The program test_0_1_0.l will run, with `./minimalisp.py test_0_1_0.l`, and provides a demonstration / test of most of the standard library functions.
+The program `tests/tutorial.l` will run, with `./minimalisp.py tests/tutorial.l`, and provides a demonstration / test of most of the standard library functions. (note, this is currently bugged until stdlib.l can be included in programs.)

 TODO:

+*this list is now frozen, and is the target for an alpha release.*

 **Finish the standard library** (especially `if`) and mathematical function implementations.
 The original goal of a Lisp stack that is independent of the Python stack may be resurrected in a future version, or perhaps in the optimised (probably C) version.

+ * logical comparisons
+ * find a way of loading stdlib.l into programs e.g. if a flag `-l` is passed. (tutorial is broken until this is finished.)
+ * mathematical functions.

 **Make runtime errors optional/configurable.**  The default should be with errors on (and nicely shown in the eventual REPL), but the purpose of turning them off is to allow a "permissive" state for random programs (genetic programs) to be run in.
 This obviously excludes "compile" errors (in the parser).